2025 Recap, Merry Christmas & Happy Holiday!

 Challenges

 An ongoing challenge is time and energy management, along with managing the demand for bookings.
-My booking status table helps, and I’ve now added a how-to-book section to address common booking questions.
-A waitlist with many dozens of people on it is not sensible for my business, given the consistent and large volume of enquiries, unfortunately.
-My apologies to anyone who’s missed out on a booking, and to the couple of folks whose equipment I’ve yet to look at/finish.
+My booking status table helps, and I’ve added a how-to-book section to address common booking questions.
+A waitlist with many dozens of people on it is not sensible for my business, given the consistent volume of enquiries.
+My apologies to anyone who’s missed out on a booking, and to those whose equipment I’ve yet to look at/finish.

-The dreaded ‘fatigue’ has played a part in my productivity again this year, but this is an ongoing thing for now, and I manage it as best I can.
-Other than that, we are winning, as Charlie would say.
-If a handful of people is the only thing we have to worry about with an international audience of nearly 200,000 a year were doing pretty well, I think!
+The dreaded ‘fatigue’ has played a part in my productivity again this year, but this is an ongoing issue for now that I manage the best I can.
+Other than that, we are winning.
+If time management and a handful of people are the only things we have to worry about with an international audience of nearly 200,000 people a year, we’re doing pretty well, I think!

 Thank Yous

-Thanks as always to the Perth retailers and staff who support my work, refer customers and collaborate.
+Thanks as always to the Perth retailers and staff who support me, refer customers and collaborate.
 Genuine collaboration and support are invaluable, and a special thanks to my colleagues and friends, Jason @ The Speaker Doctor and John @ JW Electronics, who have each helped out with various things throughout the year.
-Jason, in particular, is always incredibly supportive, so support his business if you can.
+Jason, in particular, is always incredibly helpful, so please support his business, also.

-I’d like to acknowledge those who’ve donated equipment to Liquid Audio in 2025.
+I’d like to acknowledge those who’ve donated equipment in 2025.
 We resurrect vintage hi-fi gear so that others might have an opportunity to enjoy it.
 Many thanks to the various generous donors in 2025 who’ve supported this endeavour, and to those who’ve purchased equipment I’ve saved.
-There’s not a lot of margin in most of this work, and plenty of opportunities for me to lose money on equipment that doesn’t sell, as happened this year, but I’m still happy to do it.
+There’s not a lot of margin in most of this work, and plenty of opportunities for me to lose money on equipment that doesn’t sell or finds a painful customer, as happened this year, but I’m still happy to do it.

 Sansui AU-70